ebi/coverage-helpers/README.md

     DA:7,0
     end_of_record

-You can visualize this by saving this to a file and running `lcov -l coverage.dat` also `genhtml` will be your friend.
+You can visualize this by saving this to a file and running `lcov -l coverage.dat` also `genhtml coverage.dat -o /tmp/report` will be your friend.